thomasjsn/uimg/readme.md

 * Return URL for already existing images, instead of uploading
 * S3 compatible back-end storage
 * Automatic image clean-up
-* Issue and manage API keys for upload and delete

 All images, uploaded and resized, are stored on a S3 backend.
 There is currently no support for local file system storage, although implementing it would only require a simple configuration change of the [File Storage](https://laravel.com/docs/master/filesystem).